 This organization is known as the Medical Imaging Club of Misericordia University.

 Article II: Membership

-This organization consists of four (4) officers, listed below, with membership involving any Medical Imaging major student, honorary members, associate members, alumnae.
+This organization consists of four (4) officers, listed below, with membership involving any Medical Imaging major.
+Members will be identified as active or non-active.
+Active membership requires the following: